andyatkinson/blog/writing.md

 ### This Week In Rails

 Andy became a contributing editor ✍️ for [This Week in Rails](https://rails-weekly.ongoodbits.com/), a weekly newsletter covering changes to the Ruby on Rails framework.

+This newsletter is incorporated into the official [Ruby on Rails weblog](https://weblog.rubyonrails.org/) as well!

 From 2015 to 2017, he wrote 6 issues as part of an editor rotation, delivered to over 6000 subscribers.
 Check out this ([blog post](/blog/2017/04/21/this-week-in-rails)) for more information.
 Below are links to the issues.

   * [Fresh code to fight the Winter doldrums](https://rails-weekly.ongoodbits.com/2017/02/04/fresh-code-to-fight-the-winter-doldrums)
   * [This Week in Rails: hooks, fixtures, fetch_values, database connections and more!](https://rails-weekly.ongoodbits.com/2017/04/15/hooks-fixtures-fetch_values-database-connections-and-more)